Jak Alnwick

-He turned professional at Newcastle United in 2008, and went on to represent England at under-17 and under-18 levels.
+Alnwick turned professional at Newcastle United in 2008 and went on to represent England at under-17 and under-18 levels.
 He spent time on loan at Gateshead in the 2011–12 season and played six Premier League games for Newcastle in the 2014–15 season.
-He joined Bradford City on loan in March 2015, and Port Vale on a free transfer that August.
-He was sold to Rangers for an undisclosed fee in January 2017, though spent the 2018–19 season loan at Scunthorpe United after failing to earn a first-team place.
+He joined Bradford City on loan in March 2015 and Port Vale on a free transfer that August.
+He was sold to Rangers for an undisclosed fee in January 2017, though he spent the 2018–19 season loan at Scunthorpe United after failing to earn a first-team place.
 He joined Blackpool on loan for the 2019–20 season.
-He joined St Mirren on a free transfer in June 2020 and spent two years with the club, before returning to the English Football League with Cardiff City in May 2022.
+He joined St Mirren on a free transfer in June 2020 and spent two years with the club before returning to the English Football League with Cardiff City in May 2022.